smramdani/troy/README.md

 We have built-in handling for `Option`, saving you from `null`s and `NPE`.

 ## CQL Syntax
-Troy currently supports CQL v3.3.1
+Troy targets (but not fully implements) CQL v3.4.3

 ## Status
 Troy is currently is very early stage, testing, issues and contributions are very welcome.